PuntoCommerce/marketing-cloud-connector/doc/doc2/2_3_Modification-Instructions-for-SFRA.md

 <a name="Overlay"></a>
 ### Using the SFRA Overlay Cartridge

-With the release of the Marketing Cloud Connector version 2.0.0, a new cartridge is supplied called _plugin\_marketing\_cloud_.
-This cartridge is intended to overlay the SFRA main cartridge (_app\_storefront\_base_) and replace the functionality with that needed to activate the Marketing Cloud Connector hooks.
-Essentially, it contains all of the changes the Manual Modifications instructions advise you to make.
-You will still need to import and configure all the metadata and custom objects as described below; you just won't have to manually cut and paste all the code from these instructions into your version of SFRA.
+With the release of the Marketing Cloud Connector version 2.0.0, comes the _plugin\_marketing\_cloud_ cartridge.
+This cartridge is intended to overlay the SFRA main cartridge (_app\_storefront\_base_) and replace the functionality to activate the Marketing Cloud Connector hooks.
+Essentially, it contains all of the changes the manual modifications instructions advise you to make.
+You will still need to import and configure all the metadata and custom objects; you just won't have to manually cut and paste all the code from these instructions into your version of SFRA.

 After loading up the _plugin\_marketing\_cloud_ cartridge, adjust your cartridge path to look like:
 `plugin_marketing_cloud:app_storefront_base:int_marketing_cloud:int_handlerframework`